O dia em que você morreu adentrei a terra

 Ao hibernáculo mal iluminado

-Onde abelhas, listradas em preto e dourado, dormem na nevasca
+Onde abelhas, listradas em preto e dourado, dormem na

 Como pedras hieráticas, e o chão é duro.